-- Student induction will inform learners about malpractice - Students will declare all work submitted is their own - Student will use appropriate citations and referencing for research sources - Assessment procedures will be designed to help reduce malpractice e.g. there will be a time limit for resubmissions to minimise the risk of plagiarism
+- Student induction will inform learners about malpractice. - Students will declare all work submitted as their own. - Student will use appropriate citations and referencing for research sources. - Assessment procedures will be designed to help reduce malpractice e.g. there will be a time limit for resubmissions to minimise the risk of plagiarism.